tjd1234/cmpt135spring2024/obsidian/135website2024/testing code.md

 ```

 `assert(bool_expr)` is a standard C++ *macro* that works as follows:
-- if `bool_expr` evaluates to `false`, then we say the assert *failed*.
-When an assert fails the program immediately crashes with a message saying the line number of the failed assert.
 - If `bool_expr` evaluates to `true`, then we say the assert *succeeded*, and *nothing* is done.
+- if `bool_expr` evaluates to `false`, then we say the assert *failed*, and the program immediately crashes with a message with the line number of the failed assert.

-Since a failed assert will crash the program, the "all quote tests passed" message at the end of the function will only be printed when, in fact, all the asserts succeeded.
+Since a failed assert will crash the program, the "all quote tests passed" message at the end of the function is printed just when all the asserts succeed.

-The assert-style testing is clearly shorter than the if-style tests, and so it is preferred by many programmers.
-One advantage of if-style tests is that you can make more elaborate failure methods, or even print messages upon success.
+The assert-style testing is shorter than the if-style tests, and it provides the liner number of the failed assert It is preferred by many programmers.

 > **Note** `assert` is a [[macro]], *not* a function.
-In C++, when you call a function it first evaluates the arguments given to the function, and then passes those values to the function body.
-A macro passes the argument to the function *unevaluated*, and this is why `assert` is able to show the exact input in its print-out when it fails.
-If `assert` were a function, it would only be able to print `false`.
+In C++, the difference between a macro and a function that when you call a function it first evaluates its arguments, and then passes those evaluated values to the function body.
+A macro, on the other hand, passes its arguments to the function *unevaluated*, which is why `assert` can show the exact input in its print-out when it fails.
+If `assert` were written as a function, it would only be able to print `false` when it fails.
 >
-> In general, you should avoid macros in C++ since they don't follow the same rules as functions (e.g. they can't do type-checking on the arguments) and can have subtle bugs. `assert` is a special case because we want to see the exact expression when the assertion fails.
+> In general, you should avoid macros in C++ since they don't follow the same rules as functions (e.g. they can't do type-checking on the arguments) and can have subtle bugs.

 ## Table-style Testing
 Another way to test `quote` is like this: